The Names Of The Father And The Son

 The Hebrew Scriptures give us the Father’s personal, covenant name, which should be hallowed above all other names.

-The Father’s personal name is Yahuah, which is spelled from right to left
+The Father’s personal name is YHUH, which is spelled from right to left

 in Hebrew as יהוה.